Killing of Yahya Sinwar: Order of events

 Following this, Israeli officials informed the security cabinet of Sinwar's likely death.
 IDF forces were not specifically targeting Sinwar during the operation, and they did not anticipate his presence in the area.

 Initial reports indicated that DNA, dental, and fingerprint tests would be conducted for formal identification, as the IDF holds Sinwar's records from his time in prison.
 Photos circulated on social media purportedly showing the body believed to be Sinwar with wounds to the head and a leg.
 According to The New York Times, the photos matched archival footage of Sinwar including crooked teeth and distinctive moles.

 Israeli newspaper Yedioth Ahronoth, which also published photographs of the body, confirmed that Israel's forensic police unit made a full match with Sinwar's dental records.
 Israel Police said in a statement that the body matched Sinwar's dental records and fingerprints.
 The identification was further confirmed by DNA testing.
 Hamas also confirmed his death on 18 October.
 An autopsy by Chen Kugel, chief forensic pathologist at Israel's National Center of Forensic Medicine, showed the cause of death was a shot to Sinwar's head.
+According to Kugel, Sinwar sustained numerous injuries.
+He found that he had an injury to the right forearm from a tank shell or missile, another injury to the left leg and thigh from fallen masonry, and multiple shrapnel wounds across his body, though only the shrapnel wounds to his chest caused severe damage.
+The cause of death was determined by Kugel to be severe traumatic brain injury from a gunshot wound to the head.